Hunterthesoundguy/tinySAtoIAS-WWB/README.md

 # tinySAtoIAS-WWB
+### How to use it:
+Run the python script, choose the output format (currently it only supports IAS and WWB), select your input file, select your output location, and click process!

 ### All of the below works if you are using the PowerShell Scripts.
 If you are using the python verson the below instructions dont apply.